United States Air Force Expeditionary Center

-The United States Air Force Expeditionary Center is a United States Air Force training center located at Fort Dix, New Jersey which specializes in combat support and global mobility training and education'.
+The United States Air Force Expeditionary Center is a United States Air Force training center located at Fort Dix, New Jersey which specializes in combat support and global mobility training and education.

 Overview

 Located on the Fort Dix entity of Joint Base McGuire–Dix–Lakehurst, N.J., the center provides global mobility training and education.

 The Expeditionary Operations School at the Expeditionary Center offers 92 in-residence courses and 19 web-based training courses, graduating more than 40,000 students annually.
 Courses include the Air Force Phoenix Raven Training, Advanced Study of Air Mobility and Aerial Port Operations Course.

 History

 The unit began when it was constituted as the Military Airlift Command Airlift Operations School on 5 July 1978 and activated on 15 July 1978.
 It was later redesignated as the USAF Air Mobility School on 1 June 1992, the Air Mobility Warfare Center on 1 October 1994, and the USAF Expeditionary Center on 5 March 2007.

-Initially offering a variety of courses, from combat readiness exercises to cargo and passenger transportation training, the center played a pivotal role in enhancing the capabilities of the Air Mobility Command.
+The Expeditionary Center was first opened as the Air Mobility Warfare Center on 1 May 1994, and officially received its mission on 1 Oct.
+1994.
+At first opening, the center operated at least eleven courses, ranging from combat readiness exercises to cargo and passenger transportation courses.

-Subsequently, on January 7, 2011, the center's scope was expanded to encompass additional responsibilities related to the evolving mission sets of the Air Mobility Command.
-Further expansion occurred in the spring of 2012 when the center assumed administrative control over three additional air wings, including the sole Contingency Response wing within the Air Force.
+The center was officially renamed as U.S. Air Force Expeditionary Center on 4 March 2007.
+On 7 January 2011, the center expanded in scope, taking added responsibility for evolving AMC mission sets.
+It expanded again in the spring of 2012 to take administrative control of three more air wings, including the Air Force's only Contingency Response wing.

 Through 5 September 2025, the Expeditionary Center provided command and control for three air base units (the 87th Air Base Wing, the 627th Air Base Group, and the 628th Air Base Wing), three air mobility operations units (the 43d Air Mobility Operations Group, the 515th Air Mobility Operations Wing, and the 521st Air Mobility Operations Wing), and the 621st Contingency Response Wing.
 Following the activation of Twenty-First Air Force, AMC reassigned these units between 18 AF and 21 AF.